dropbox/dropbox-sdk-obj-c/README.md

 $ gem install cocoapods
 ```

-Then navigate to the directory that contains your project and create a new **Podfile** with `pod init`, or open an existing one, and then add `pod 'ObjectiveDropboxOfficial'` to the main loop.
+Then navigate to the directory that contains your project and create a new file called **Podfile**.
+You can either do this with `pod init`, or open an existing Podfile, and then add `pod 'ObjectiveDropboxOfficial'` to the main loop.
 Your Podfile should look something like this:

 ```ruby
 target '<YOUR_PROJECT_NAME>' do